Notifications Based on the Result of a Formula

 An example of the three options for comparing the formula result.

+- For each selected employee: This option allows you to add specific employees to the notification.
 If you deactivate an employee profile, Plecto will automatically remove the employee from the notification.
-Alternatively, if you decide to reactivate the employee profile, you will have to add the employee back to the notification manually.
+However, if you reactivate the employee profile, you need to add the employee back to the notification manually.

 Plecto allows you to select from a variety of notification actions - choose one or combine several - it's up to you!
 These are the currently available notification actions: